Climbing Vegetables and Fruits

 Hanging vegetables and herbs lend yet another dimension to a vertical garden.

-When you have a look at the different types of vegetables and their varieties, notice how most of these vegetables need hummus rich soil, and require a reliable supply of water.
+When you are looking at the different types of vegetables and their varieties, notice how most of these vegetables need hummus rich soil, and require a reliable supply of water.

 Find all the vegetables and fruit plants here...